 Like the one you would use to connect a hose in your car or for plumbing, a hose clamp can come in handy.
-You can use a hose clamp to fix a broken frame by using it to clamp on a tent stake or stick (see below).
+For example, you can use a hose clamp to fix a broken frame by using it to clamp on a tent stake or stick (see below).

 3. Metal or substantial aluminum tent stakes

-If your snowshoe frame breaks, a temporary field repair method would be to create a splint out of metal or wood by using these tent stakes.
+If your snowshoe frame breaks, a temporary field repair method would be creating a splint out of metal or wood using these tent stakes.
 Then, connect the splint to the remaining frame with a cord, wire, clamp, duct tape, or all of the above.